-Arthur Migotto is the owner/producer of Arthorium Records and former singer/composer of true heavy metal band Hazy Hamlet.
+Arthur Migotto is the owner/producer of Arthorium Records, engineer at Heavytron Studio and former singer/composer of heavy metal band Hazy Hamlet.
 Counting with huge background of 70s/80s hard, heavy and thrash metal and well trained pair of ears, he is able to use digital realm to give your album the great vintage/analog feel you are looking for.

 Arthur Migotto is well know in underground metal realm, specially for old-school sound lovers.
-First, for the work as singer, composer and producer he has developed with true heavy metal band Hazy Hamlet (BRA) between Oct.
+First, for the work as singer, composer and producer he has developed with heavy metal band Hazy Hamlet (BRA) between Oct.
 2001 and Jan.
 2016.
-Second for being the owner and producer of metal records label Arthorium Records.
+Second for being the owner/producer of metal records label Arthorium Records, and now Heavytron Studio.

 Migotto has initiated on rock/metal in 1995 and joined the first band in 1997.
 As most teenagers, tried a few more underground heavy metal bands until joining the most significant to his career, Hazy Hamlet, from October 2001 to January 2016, achieving worldwide distribution and repercussion.